Muhimbi/PDF-Converter-Services-Online/clients/v1/php/samples/watermarking/ellipse_watermark/README.md

 Additonal sample code to *convert, merge, watermark, secure* and *OCR* files [can be found here](../).

+Full details about the `ellipse_watermark` method, fields and properties can be found [in the Wiki](https://github.com/Muhimbi/PDF-Converter-Services-Online/wiki/API:-ellipse_watermark).

 <br>

 ## Downloading the sample